Free boundary problems involving singular weights: Universal Continuity

 \section{Universal Continuity}

 In this section we establish that local minima of $\J$ are locally H\"older continuous, with universal bounds.
 In particular, any family of bounded local minima is pre-compact in the uniform convergence topology.
+Hereafter in this section we shall use the notation